The human brain is a constant process of billions of neurons sending and receiving signals of electrical impulse.

 The frequency of beta waves range from 14 Hz to 30 Hz.
 These brainwaves occur when you are wide awake and this is where we spend most of our waking hours.
-Although these waves are unassuming, many people lack sufficient beta waves which can cause a host of mental and emotional problems such as depression, insomnia and even attention defecit disorder.
+Although these waves are unassuming, many people lack sufficient beta waves which can cause a host of mental and emotional problems such as depression, insomnia, and even attention deficit disorder.
 Healthy levels of beta waves cause you to feel fresh, awake, and full of natural energy.

 Alpha waves are produced when you are calm, lucid, and not thinking.
 The frequency of these waves range from 7 Hz to 13 Hz and this is when we experience peace, clarity, and flow.

 Alpha waves are a perfect indication that you are in a state of calm rest.
 Within alpha brainwave frequencies, you are fully immersed in the moment (not so distracted by negative thoughts and meaningless worry — this is the mind of wakeful bliss).

 When you are lightly sleeping or in a more deep state of relaxation, your brain is most likely producing theta waves ranging from 4 Hz to 8 Hz in frequency.
-A brain producing theta waves is ideally receptive to hypnotherapy and self-hypnosis — the activity of the subconscious mind becomes more accesible.
+A brain producing theta waves are ideally receptive to hypnotherapy and self-hypnosis — the activity of the subconscious mind becomes more accessible.
 Theta is ideal for the experience of deep meditation.

 The slowest brainwaves are delta waves, where frequencies range from 0.2 Hz to 3 Hz.
 The brain produces delta waves during sleep, when you are in the deepest part of your sleep and not dreaming.

 This is the time when the body has the opportunity to heal and to reset itself.